The Great Escape (film)

-The Great Escape is a 1963 American epic war adventure film starring Steve McQueen, James Garner and Richard Attenborough and featuring James Donald, Charles Bronson, Donald Pleasence, James Coburn, Hannes Messemer, David McCallum, Gordon Jackson, John Leyton and Angus Lennie.
+The Great Escape is a 1963 American epic historical war adventure film starring Steve McQueen, James Garner and Richard Attenborough and featuring James Donald, Charles Bronson, Donald Pleasence, James Coburn, Hannes Messemer, David McCallum, Gordon Jackson, John Leyton and Angus Lennie.
 It was filmed in Panavision, and its musical score was composed by Elmer Bernstein.
 Adapted from Paul Brickhill's 1950 non-fiction book of the same name, the film depicts a heavily fictionalized version of the mass escape by British Commonwealth prisoners of war from German POW camp Stalag Luft III in World War II.
 The film made numerous compromises for its commercial appeal, including its portrayal of American involvement in the escape.

 The Great Escape was made by The Mirisch Company, released by United Artists, and produced and directed by John Sturges.
 The film had its Royal World Premiere at the Odeon Leicester Square in London's West End on 20 June 1963.
 The Great Escape received critical acclaim and emerged as one of the highest-grossing films of the year, winning McQueen the award for Best Actor at the Moscow International Film Festival, and in later years has gained a cult following.
 The film is also noted for its motorcycle chase and jump scene, which is considered one of the best stunts ever performed.

 Plot

 During World War II, Allied POWs who have repeatedly escaped from camps in Germany are moved to a new camp under the command of Luftwaffe Colonel von Luger.
 He warns the senior prisoner, Group Captain Ramsey, that escapees will be shot.
 Several POWs unsuccessfully attempt to escape on the first day.
-Hilts, a notoriously prolific American escapee, finds a blind spot at the fence and gives himself up to the guards without revealing the discovery to them.
+Hilts, a notoriously prolific American escapee, finds a blind spot in the fence and gives himself up to the guards without revealing his discovery.
 He is placed in a cell next to Ives in "the cooler", and the two become friends.

 Squadron Leader Roger Bartlett re-establishes the escape-planning committee from their former camp, and proposes breaking out 250 men to divert Germans away from the front.
 The POWs work on three tunnels: "Tom", "Dick", and "Harry".

 Preparations are widespread and elaborate.
 Welinski and Dickes lead the digging, Sedgwick makes equipment such as picks and air bellows, Ashley-Pitt conceals the excavated dirt in plain sight, while Cavendish surveys the tunnels’ routes and leads a choir to mask the sounds of any escape-related activities.
 MacDonald gathers intelligence, Griffith sews civilian disguises, Blythe forges documents, and Hendley secures supplies on the black market.
 Aware that Hilts is planning his own escape, Bartlett asks him to allow himself to be recaptured so he can draw maps of the surrounding area but Hilts refuses.

 When "Tom" nears completion, Bartlett orders "Dick" and "Harry" sealed off.
 Meanwhile, Hilts, Hendley, and Goff brew potato moonshine and celebrate the Fourth of July with the camp.
 However, the guards find "Tom" during the celebration.
 Ives snaps, climbs the fence, and is shot dead.
 Hilts, shaken, agrees to Bartlett's proposal, and Bartlett orders "Harry" reopened.